 Keeping lists is fun!
 As a competitive person, it provides a way to compare my results against other birders, both locally and around the world.
 I love finding a new bird that I have never seen before, whether it’s on vacation or spotting a rare bird that is close to home.
 There is a bit of a high putting a “check mark” next to a new bird.
 It gives me a bit of a purpose while out there with the birds.

 You need to start your Life List today!

 The easiest way to do this is by signing up for an account with eBird and start submitting your observations regularly.

 Put simply, eBird is an online checklist program that keeps track of how many birds you have seen and where it happened.
 You can always see the number of birds on your “life list” when first logged in and even compare your totals against other eBird users in the online community.

 TRUST ME!
-Don’t keep your new list in an excel spreadsheet or in a notebook on your desk.
-I have tried and it’s a nightmare.
+Don’t keep your new list in an excel spreadsheet or a notebook on your desk.
+I have tried, and it’s a nightmare.
 Submitting checklists on eBird is so easy, whether it’s on their website or using their app.